 - Use if markings are illegible

-If in doubt about the safety of your hoist, get it inspected to be sure.
+The safety of your hoist is paramount, if in doubt get it inspected to be sure.
 You can find out more about the lifting operations and regulations here.

 We sell a range of lever hoists from leading brands such as George Taylor and Yale.
 If you need any help/advice in deciding then feel free to call us on 01384 78004, or contact us via Email here; our experts will be on call to offer their expertise.